Turkey shifts to presidential system, even without constitutional change

 Erdogan has made clear he wants to seek legitimacy for the presidential system, which will require constitutional change, via a referendum.
 To do that, he will need the support of at least 330 members of the 550-strong parliament, and unwavering backing from the AKP grass roots on the campaign trail.

-Outgoing Prime Minister Ahmet Davutoglu was seen as too lackluster a supporter of Erdogan's ambitions.
-By replacing him, Erdogan aims to unify the AKP just as the nationalist opposition is embroiled in a damaging leadership row and the pro-Kurdish opposition faces the risk of its members being prosecuted after their parliamentary immunity was removed last week.
+Outgoing Prime Minister Ahmet Davutoglu was seen as too lacklustre a supporter of the presidential system.
+By replacing him, Erdogan aims to unify the AKP behind him just as the nationalist opposition is embroiled in a damaging leadership row and the pro-Kurdish opposition is tainted, in the eyes of some voters, by a surge in violence in the largely Kurdish southeast.

 "Now the road to changing the constitution to include a presidential system is completely open," a second senior AKP official told Reuters.

-Popular support for such constitutional change is unclear, with a recent IPSOS poll putting it at just 36 percent.
+Popular support for the presidential system is unclear, with a recent IPSOS poll putting it at just 36 percent.
 The ORC research firm was meanwhile cited in the pro-government Daily Sabah newspaper as putting it at 58 percent.

 "The one-man rule has de facto begun, even though not constitutionally," Ozer Sencar, director of the Metropoll research firm, told Reuters.